Odontotermes

-Odontotermes, commonly known as the fungus-growing termites, is a termite genus belonging to family Termitidae, which is native to the Old World.
+Odontotermes is a termite genus belonging to subfamily Macrotermitinae (fungus-growing termites), which is native to the Old World.
 They are most destructive in wooden homes, and are agricultural pests in the tropics and subtropics of Africa and Asia.
 It is the most diverse termite genus in Africa, with 78 species recorded (as of 2002).

 Nests

 Their underground nests form a slight mound above ground, which may be covered in grass.
 In large colonies, the mounds may be up to 6 m in diameter, and may be covered by shrubs and trees.
 Some species construct open chimneys or vent holes that descend into the mound.
 The fungal garden is enveloped by a thick layer of clay.

 Castes

-The queen is imprisoned in a clay cell in the midst of the fungal garden at the center of the hive.
-The African species have a single soldier cast, unlike the related genus Macrotermes.
+The queen lives in a clay cell in the midst of the fungal garden at the center of the hive.
+The African species have a single soldier caste, unlike the related genus Macrotermes.

+Alarmed soldier termites of Odontotermes badius Haviland 1898 expel an odoriferous brown defensive secretion between their mandibles that becomes sticky and rubbery on exposure to air.
+The secretion is a mixture of benzoquinone and protein.